Large deviation principle for slow-fast system with mixed fractional Brownian motion: Assumptions and Statement of Main Result

 \end{thm}

 { \begin{rem} We make a comment on the topology of the path space.
-At the moment there are two works in which the weak convergence method is applied to stochastic differential equations driven by a (mixed) fBm (see \cite{2020Budhiraja, 2022Gailus}).
+At the moment there are two works in which the weak convergence method is applied to stochastic differential equations driven by (mixed) fBm (see \cite{2020Budhiraja, 2022Gailus}).
 In these works, the topology is the uniform one on the path space.
 In our main theorem above, however, the topology is the $\alpha$-H\"older topology ($1-H < \alpha <1/2$).
-This is a slight improvement. \end{rem} }
+This is a slight improvement. \end{rem} } \begin{rem} {The variational formula cannot be used on the space $ C^\alpha ([0,T], \mathbb{R}^{k} )$ directly since it is not seperable and not a Polish space.
+Then we introduce a Banach subspace $H^\alpha = H^\alpha ([0,T], \mathbb{R}^{k})$, which is the space that for all $g\in C^\alpha([0,T], \mathbb{R}^{k})$, equipped with the norm